Module 4 – Advising & Registration

 - Complete 15 credits each semester to graduate on time.

-- If life got in the way this semester and you didn’t complete 30 credits this year, pick up a summer eCampus or Summer Session course to make up the difference.
-There are also short intensive course options offered during Wintermester and Maymester.
+- If life got in the way this semester and you didn’t complete 30 credits this year, pick up a summer course (eCampus or face-to-face).
+There are also short intensive course options offered during Maymester.

 - Enroll as soon as registration opens.
 Courses fill up very quickly (especially the GERs).